yumeangelica/yumeangelica/README.md

 ## ${\color{#b06a9f}About\ Me}$
-:woman_technologist: Hi, I'm Angelica, a full-stack developer who absolutely loves diving into cybersecurity!
-With a solid background in Business Administration and digital marketing, I bring a fresh and creative perspective to software development.
-My goal is always to build web solutions that are optimized, accessible, and above all, secure.
+:woman_technologist: Hi, I'm Angelica.
+I'm a full-stack developer with a strong focus on cybersecurity.
+I love working across the stack and product lifecycle, and I’m at my best turning real problems into clean, secure, and accessible software.

+Since 2020 I’ve been building and maintaining production software, taking features from discovery to release and ongoing ownership.
+I’m comfortable moving between front end, back end, cloud, and automation, and I care deeply about secure coding, threat modeling, and practical defenses.

-💡 I’ve been tackling complex challenges in agile environments since 2020, developing impactful applications across the entire tech stack.
-I hold a degree in Information and Communications Technology, complemented by extensive studies in computer science.
-Currently, I work as a Software Developer at OP Financial Group, and in the evenings, you'll often find me coding my own personal projects.
+I hold a degree in Information and Communications Technology with additional studies in computer science.
+My background in Business Administration and digital marketing gives me solid product sense and a user first mindset.
+I currently work as a Software Developer at OP Financial Group in a highly regulated financial environment, and I keep exploring new ideas through personal projects in the evenings.

-🎵 When I’m not immersed in code, I enjoy producing music and exploring everything about Japanese culture.
-Both inspire me endlessly and shape my creative and innovative approach to technology.
+🎵 Outside of work I produce music and dive into Japanese culture, which keeps me curious and fuels my creativity.

 ---